Sin of the City: Composition

 "Sin of the City" features lyrics by Taylor about the 1990 Happy Land fire, which killed eighty-seven people.
 (Note: While the actual number of victims was eighty-seven, the lyrics to "Sin of the City" state eighty-nine people died in the Happy Land fire.)
 Critics noted that the song marked a departure from Duran Duran's earlier, more abstract lyricism; Sam Wood of The Philadelphia Inquirer observed that instead of the "strings of ridiculous non sequiturs" found in songs like "The Reflex", the band expressed "moral indignation at slumlords", while Robbie Daw of Idolator described the song's "grim subject matter" as unlike the band's typical 1980s fare, adding that it "was calling out the whole human race for at least not owning up to its innate dark side".
 "Sin of the City" was identified by Scott Spence of the Tri-City Herald as one of several tracks on Duran Duran that function as "social statements, hyping the woes of society", while Ursula Fahy of the Staten Island Advance wrote that the song "relays a message concerning the corruption of our society".

-Chuck Campbell of the Knoxville News Sentinel described the song as having a "pulsating treatment", which he called an "unfortunately flip technique for the song's tragic theme about a nightclub fire".
-Daw noted that its "funky, Prince-esque" arrangement and "dizzying orgy of guitars" accompany the Le Bon's account of the Happy Land fire, calling the guitar work by Taylor and Cuccurullo "relentless" and "astonishing".
-Mark Elliott of Dig! noted that it contains a "compulsive vocal hook" and, at more than seven minutes, serves as a "lengthy end to an otherwise tight work", showing the band's effort to "flex its musical muscle and showcase their sturdy command of their craft".
+Chuck Campbell writing for the Scripps Howard News Service described the song as having a "pulsating treatment", which he called an "unfortunately flip technique for the song's tragic theme about a nightclub fire".
+Daw noted that its "funky, Prince-esque" arrangement and "dizzying orgy of guitars" accompany Le Bon's account of the Happy Land fire, calling the guitar work by Taylor and Cuccurullo "relentless" and "astonishing".
+Mark Elliott of Dig! noted that it contains a "compulsive vocal hook" and, at more than seven minutes, serves as a "lengthy end to an otherwise tight work".
 Paul Sinclair of SuperDeluxeEdition observed that Le Bon "reverts to his 'speaky' vocals for the verses", while Mike Curtin of The Post-Star described the performance as including "some half-hearted rapping".
-Additionally, voices from Korean fans of the band who came to London could be heard.
+Additionally, voices from Korean fans of the band who came to London to could be heard.